Exams Masterclass: Using technology for access arrangements

-Sign up for our free PD event to explore how to support students with access arrangements using technology.
+Sign up for our free on demand event to explore how to support students with access arrangements using technology.

-Throughout 2 hours of PD sessions, we’ll give you all the tips and advice you need to enable exam success for every student.
+Throughout the Exams Masterclass, we’ll give you all the tips and advice you need to enable exam success for every student.